Drugs and Other Mind Thrashers

 Load of laundry: street name for methamphetamine

 LSD: Not addictive.
-LySergic acid diethylamide (an amide of lysergic acid C15H 15N2 CON(C2H5) 2.
-Hallucinogen of unpredictable psychological effect used in the study of schizophrenia and other mental disorders.
-Colorless, odorless, slightly bitter taste.
+LySergic acid diethylamide (an amide of lysergic acid C15H 15N2 CON(C2H5) 2); a 'club' drug; illegal in U.S. Hallucinogen of unpredictable psychological effect used in the study of schizophrenia and other mental disorders.
+Colorless, odorless,slightly bitter taste.
 Takes effect 30-90 minutes; may last several hours.
 Dilated pupils, higher body temperature, increased heart rate and blood pressure, sweating, loss of appetite, sleeplessness, dry mouth and tremors.
 Sensations change much more dramatically than the physical signs.

 Street name 'acid.'
 Added to blotter paper and divided into squares with each square being one dose.